itsdarrylnorris/minecraft-bedrock-manager/README.md

 Add all the Discord server's roles that will have access to the Discord commands.

+- DISCORD_PREFIX

+Add your preferred prefix to start the Discord command.
+Example: **/** mm start server

+- DISCORD_COMMAND

+Add your preferred text to start the Discord command.
+Add the text after the Discord Prefix.
+Example: /**mm** start server

 - ENVIRONMENT

 Configure the environment value to either Development or Production